beraujjwal/mnodejs/README.md

 ## Advertise for Job/Work Contract

 I am open for a good job or work contract.
-You can contact me directly on my email ([bera.ujjwal@hotmail.com](mailto:bera.ujjwal@hotmail.com 'bera.ujjwal@hotmail.com')).
+You can contact me directly on my email ([bera.ujjwal@hotmail.com](mailto:bera.ujjwal@hotmail.com 'bera.ujjwal@hotmail.com')) or on my skype `ujjwalbera`.

 ## Buy me a Coffee